XK-Lin/OPT468_Rochester_2023/README.md

 # 468-Project

-The main file is `wvg.m`, which depends on other `.m` files.
-You may want to change the parameters in `wvgonce.m`.
+The main file is `viewspectrum.m`, which depends on all other `.m` files.
+To view the fields, we need to use fimmwave.

 The Python files and Jupyter notebooks are due to Mingzhe and Ping.